corvuslatimer/proofofclaw/README.md

 # Proof of Claw 🦞

-Proof of Claw is a lightweight CAPTCHA generation API built for agent-facing apps.

-It is designed to make brittle human automation scripts struggle while keeping challenges readable for reasoning-capable models/agents.
+Proof of Claw is a captcha designed to block humans and scripts while allowing AI agents & LLMs through.
+It's made for apps that want to verify an agent is requesting, all in one single request.

 ---